Rottnest Voluntary Guide Online Training Application - Preamble

 The fee for the 2021 training course is $425, which represents approximately 70-80% of the RVGA's costs per person.The fee will be required to be paid in full prior to the first training session in February 2021.
 Payment for the training course includes your RVGA membership fee to 30 June 2021.
 The normal annual RVGA subscription fee of $40 will be due and payable on 1 July 2021.
 Full details of what the training course fee covers is available on the webpage rvga.asn.au/training.php

 Once the full training fee has been paid upon acceptance of the offer to train as a Rottnest Guide and the course has commenced, there will be no refund of any component of the training fee.

-Unless special arrangements have been made with the Training Coordinator, each trainee guide shall complete two supported tours and two assessment tours within six weeks of completion of the training course.
+Unless special arrangements have been made with the Training Coordinator, each trainee guide shall complete three supported tours and three assessment tours within six weeks of completion of the training course.
 Trainee guides will wear the approved guide's uniform for these tours and be entitled to free ferry transport.

 Any enquiries can be addressed to the Training Coordinator, Mike Godrich, by email to email@example.com or by phone on Mob 0402 231 621.

 At the completion of training in mid-May, trainee guides are required to undertake three supported tours with an experienced guide followed by three assessment tours.
 It is an expectation that these supported tours and assessments will be completed by the third week of July in preparation for graduating as a Rottnest Voluntary Guide at the Awards and Graduation Evening which will be held on Tuesday 27 July 2021.